mattermost/mattermost-handbook/operations/sales/partner-programs.md

 - **Referral Fee (if applicable):** If you have registered the deal, received approval, and the customer purchases online, you may invoice Mattermost for a referral fee equal to the discount off list price.
 Include the note:
 **“Referral fee for deal registration [DEAL_REGISTRATION_NUMBER]”** and send the invoice to payments@mattermost.com.

+### Mattermost Description & Logo

+Mattermost Logos and trademark guidelines are available for partner download at: https://mattermost.com/brand-guidelines/

+The following descriptions are pre-approved for partner use:

+#### General Mattermost Company Description:

+Mattermost is the leading collaborative workflow platform for defense, intelligence, security, and critical infrastructure.
+Trusted by the U.S. Department of Defense and Fortune 500s, our platform runs on-premises and in private clouds, delivering secure messaging, file sharing, workflow automation, audio/screenshare, and project management—all with full data and operational control.
+Mattermost powers high-stakes workflows across mission planning, real-time, real-world operations, DevSecOps, incident response, and cyber defense—enabling secure collaboration from tactical edge and DDIL environments to enterprise HQ.
+Teams operate across web, desktop, and mobile, with embedded interoperability for Microsoft Teams, Outlook, and Microsoft 365.

+For AI-enabled organizations, Mattermost offers the Intelligent Mission Environment (IME)—a self-hosted, multi-user, multi-agent framework for AI-accelerated workflows with sovereign and global models.
+Built on an open core and shaped by 4,000+ contributors, Mattermost is co-developed with leading security experts to meet the world’s most demanding operational needs.
+Learn more at mattermost.com.

+#### Capabilities-Centric Mattermost Company Description:

+Mattermost is the leading collaborative workflow platform for defense, intelligence, security, and critical infrastructure.
+Trusted by the U.S. Department of Defense, Fortune 500s, and the world's most vital organizations, our solutions run on-premises, in air gapped environments and across private clouds delivering secure messaging, file sharing, workflow automation, audio/screenshare, and project management with extensive data and operational controls for managing sensitive and classified information.
+Teams operate across web, desktop, and mobile, with embedded interoperability in Microsoft Teams, Outlook, and Microsoft 365.

+Mattermost powers high-stakes workflows across cyber defense, incident response, DevSecOps, mission planning, and real-time, real-world operations—enabling secure collaboration from tactical edge to enterprise core.

+For AI-enabled organizations, Mattermost offers the Intelligent Mission Environment (IME)—a self-hosted, multi-user, multi-agent framework for AI-accelerated workflows with sovereign and global models.
+Built on an open core and shaped by 4,000+ contributors, Mattermost is co-developed with leading security experts to meet the world’s most demanding operational needs.
+Learn more at mattermost.com.

 ## Mattermost Partner Program FAQ
 Frequently asked questions from Mattermost partners.